examdawn/NEP2020_2023_BCA/4thsem/Python-Programming/lab/partb.md

 It will take some time to load, especially if your internet is slow.

-Some examples are run with [JupyterLite](https://jupyterlite.github.io) instead for compatibility with matplotlib and other libraries
+Some examples are run with [JupyterLite](https://jupyterlite.github.io) instead for compatibility with matplotlib and other libraries.
+The iframe embeds are generated with https://examdawn.github.io/url-py
 :::